MTD will eventually apply to all individuals that do tax returns as well as companies with sales of more than £10,000 per annum.

 HMRC has stated that most dates for tax reporting and payment will not change under MTD.

-After several false starts, HMRC are trying to get one of the part of MTD fully up and running which is VAT.
-They have probably chosen VAT because:
+After several false starts, HMRC now have MTD for VAT fully up and running They probably chose VAT first because:

 - The return is relatively straight forward